 The only family members that can support you financially and use their documents are parents or legal guardians.
 You cannot use the account information of any other relative or friend.

-- Your birth certificate showing the names of your parents, or
+- Your birth certificate showing the name(s) of your parent(s),

-- Your certificate of adoption showing the names of your legal guardians
+- Your certificate of adoption showing the name(s) of your legal guardian(s), or

 Your parent/legal guardian must also provide a letter that confirms their relationship to you and that they consent to you using their funds for your stay in the UK.
 All documents must be original.

 An official financial sponsor is classified by UKVI has Her Majesty’s Government, your home government, the British Council or any international organisation, international company, university or Independent School.
 If a sponsor is covering your course fees and living costs you will need to provide a letter that contains:

 - The date of the letter

 - The amount of money the sponsor is giving to you or a statement that they are covering all course fees and living costs